-Land use in the immediate vicinity of the site is a mixture of commercial and residential, as summarised in Table 5.
+Land use in the immediate vicinity of the site is predominantly commercial with some residential.
+Land use in the vicinity of the site is summarised in Table 4 below.

-Table 5 Adjacent Land Use
+Table 4 Adjacent Land Use

 Site Boundary Land Use North To the north of the site are four schools; Canal Way Educate Together National School, C.B.S James Street, St. James's Primary School and Mater Dei National School.
-Further north is mostly residential buildings along with the Guinness Storehouse located approximately 290 m north of the site.
+Further north is predominately residential buildings along with the Guinness Storehouse located approximately 290 m north of the site.
 St Patrick's University Hospital and the Guinness Brewery are both located north of the site bordering Heuston station and the River Liffey.
-East St. Catherine's sports centre is located immediately south of the Marrowbone Lane 38 kV substation at the eastern extent of the site.
-The Dublin Corporation Water & Sanitary Division is located approximately 130 m east of the site.
+East To the immediate east of the site is a storage yard beyond that is the Dublin Corporation Water & Sanitary Division is located approximately 300 m east of the site.
 The land use in the surrounding area east of the site is mostly residential with some commercial and industrial land use located with the area also.
-South The land use to the south of the site is predominately residential with the Coombe Women's Hospital located approximately 460 m to the south of the site.
+South The land use to the south of the site is predominately residential with the Coombe Women's Hospital located approximately 380 m to the south of the site.
 The area is mostly residential with some commercial and industry also in the area.
-West Directly west of the site is mixture of greenfield and buildings that extend approximately 180 m west, following this is St. James' hospital which extends for approximately 600 m to the west including the current construction area.
+West Directly west is James's Walk after which is an area of open greenfield space, following this is St. James' hospital which extends for approximately 600 m to the west including the current construction area.
 The Fatima and Rialto Luas stops are also located to the west and run parallel to St. James' hospital.
 St. James' hospital is bordered on its westside by a housing estate that extends for over 1 km.